artaGhs/InstaMoodAPI/DEPLOYMENT.md

 print(f"Transcript extracted: {len(result['text'])} characters")
 ```

-**Note:** This application now only supports YouTube URL-based transcript extraction.
-File upload functionality has been removed to reduce complexity and dependencies.
+**Note:** This application now only supports YouTube URL-based transcript extraction using the official YouTube Data API v3. yt-dlp fallback and file upload functionality have been removed to ensure reliability and avoid bot detection issues.